MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **1**: The machine can't run desktop flows containing cloud connectors.
 An error message informs users about the limitation.

-## Enable improved debuggability functionality to be used via Power Automate's troubleshooter
+## Improve troubleshooting of the Power Automate troubleshooter

 You can use the following registry entry to permit the use of the verbose logging functionality in the troubleshooter.